Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 * Save recipes to a personal profile.

-* Rate and/or recommend existing recipes.

 * Add their own recipes to the site.

 In Season will meet these goals by:

-* Allowing users to automatically see what ingredients are in season in the current date, as well as search for what is in season in future months.
+* Allowing users to automatically see what ingredients are in season in the current date, as well as see what is in season in future months.

 * Giving users the opportunity to search or browse a collection of recipes by ingredient.